FoxGroveMedia/CampsiteWebsite/src/pages/docs/bootstrap/index.md

 @import 'bootstrap/scss/bootstrap';
 ```
 ### Building Your CSS and JavaScript
-Campsite automatically processes your Bootstrap CSS and JavaScript during the build process.
+CampsiteJS automatically processes your Bootstrap CSS and JavaScript during the build process.
 You can run the development server with:
 ```bash
 campsitejs dev
 ```